Pharmaceutical IP and competition law in Mexico: overview

 10. How can a trade mark be revoked?

-If a trade mark is not used for three consecutive years in relation to the goods or services for which it is registered, the registration is subject to cancellation for non-use, unless either (Articles 130 and 152(II), Industrial Property Law):
+If a trade mark is not used for three consecutive years in relation to the goods or services for which it is registered or when the declaration of real and effective use is not made in terms of Article 128 of the IP Law, the registration is subject to cancellation for non-use unless either:

 For administrative infringements, the claimant must prove use of a confusingly similar/identical trade mark by a third party without authorisation, to distinguish identical or similar goods or services to those covered by the registration.